Ho'oponopono and the Power of Forgiveness: What is it? How Does it Work?

 The contradiction here is that he will be encouraging the growth of personal capacity to influence the world around us by growing individual accountability.
 This requires a willingness to accept accountability for clearing discrepancy that was not generated by oneself, i.e., performing other people's internal work for others (that would not appear like those person is accepting individual accountability for themselves).
 A realization that separating perception is not the only reality; however, an underlying unification also co-exists, as in 'you are still in me because I'm in you,' is what is required to bring resolution to the contradiction, as is customary.
 At this point, Ho'oponopono becomes a shamanic activity in its own right, with the seeming ability to alter not just the practitioner's internal reality but also the external world around them.

-Dr. Hew Len remembers that "No one was interested in doing the job I did working with the criminally ill.
+Dr. Hew Len remembers, "No one was interested in doing the job I did working with the criminally ill.
 Every month, they hired roughly one psychologist on average.
 But I got asked.
 There were somewhere between 25 and 30 of us.
 Because they posed a threat, one-half of them would be restrained by shackles on their wrists or ankles.
 They had two options: they could either kick you or smash you.
 Everyone moved forward while turning their backs to the wall to avoid being hit.
 There were no visits from family members.
 No one could escape the building.
 After a year and a half had passed, none of that remained.
 Folks were getting on bus trips and heading off.
 Chains restrain no one.
 The quantity of the drug decreased.
 What did I do?
 I made efforts to better myself.
 I am taking full responsibility for everything."

 The logical side of me would still like confirmation that the events described in this story took place; however, it piqued my interest sufficiently to motivate me to test out the strategy for myself and determine whether or not it could be beneficial to my life.